Ziwox logo

 Market Overview & Performance

-In the current trading session, "Tokyo & London", Market risk sentiment is Strong Risk-OFF.
-The United States Dollar and EUR recorded the strongest performance, while the New Zealand Dollar and Gold are weakest so far.
+In the current trading session, "Sydney & Tokyo", Market risk sentiment is Classic Risk-OFF.
+The Gold and Switzerland Frank recorded the strongest performance, while the New Zealand Dollar and Australian dollar are weakest so far.

 Currencies performance vs US dollar "USD"